rayenmessaoudi/rayenmessaoudi.github.io/_posts/2020-10-19-Take control of a Smart Wi-Fi Light Bulb.md

 ![](/images/smart_bulb/1.png)

-Now, we have all the information to control the smart bulb.
+Now, we have all the necessary information to control the smart bulb.

 ## DEMO